 - Preheat oven to 400ºF.
 Grease a 12 regular size donut pan and a 12 hole mini muffin pan.
 Have ready a piping bag fitted with the regular tip.

 - In a medium pot over medium heat, melt the butter.
 Stir in the apple cider, and set aside to cool.
 Meanwhile, whisk together the flour, baking powder, salt, cinnamon, and nutmeg in a large bowl.

 Whisk the sugar, honey, and eggs into the butter mixture until evenly combined.

-Meanwhile, make topping.** Melt butter in a small pot and stir in the cider.
+- Meanwhile, make topping.** Melt butter in a small pot and stir in the cider.
 In a large bowl, mix together the cinnamon and sugar.
 Dip each donut in butter mixture and roll in the cinnamon-sugar mixture to coat.
 Place back on cooling rack.
-Best served the same day.
+These are best served the same day.
 Store, uncovered at room temperature.

 *You can easily halve this recipe without changing the baking time.